Your Trusted Source for Mobile Security Articles, Blogs, and Guides.

 Aside from that, hackers also get users' information from the dark web.
 With that data, they are well equipped to carry out their malicious activity with this information.

-Here is a list of activities to look out for.
+Here is a list of activities to detect a SIM swap scam.

-There is sadly no guaranteed method for SIM swap prevention.
+There is sadly no guaranteed method for SIM swap protection.
 However, that does not mean you can't make things difficult for those hackers.

 And even if your mobile phone carrier allows it, the support agent that receives customers' calls and complaints doesn't know about it.
 So, even if you visit the phone carrier's nearest location, you must exercise patience.